wikitools/wikigraph-parser/README.md

-# WikiGraph Controller
+# WikiGraph Parser
-Mobile app used as input device for WikiGraph in Cave automatic virtual environment
+Command line tool used to parse raw Wikipedia data into files readable by WikiGraph application